alopez/alopez.github.com/email.md

 layout: default
 ---
 I get so much email that I simply cannot respond to all of it.
-So here is a brief guide on whether to email me and how. **Is your email...**
+So here is a brief guide on whether to email me and how.

-**... about my work at Rasa?**
+Are you interested in my work at Rasa?
 : Email <a.lopez@rasa.com>.
 Please
   _do not_ send university-related emails to this address.

-**... from a friend and/ or former research student?**
+Are you a friend or a current or former research student?
 :  I would love to hear from you!
 Please email my personal address if you have it, otherwise one of the other addresses on this page.

-**... seeking an a studentship or other academic position with me?**
+Are you seeking a studentship or other academic position with me?
 : I am no longer taking students or hiring for academic positions, so please don't email me.
 I wish you the best of luck, but there's nothing I can do to help you, so I will not respond to your email.

-**... about courses or programs of study at the university?**
+Are you seeking information about courses or programs at the university?
 : I no longer teach nor direct academic programes, so please don't email me.
 I wish you best of luck, but there's nothing I can do to help you, so I will not respond to your email.

-**... about university business?**
+Are you interested in other university business?
 : My work at the university is limited to advising my current PhD students.
-If your email relates to that, send it to <alopez@inf.ed.ac.uk>.
-I am unlikely to respond to other emails about university work, unless it is something on which I am obliged or already committed.
+If your interest relates to that, or to another university matter on which I am obliged or already commited, email <alopez@inf.ed.ac.uk>.
+I am unlikely to respond to emails about other university business.
-  Even when I am able to respond, my response may be slow.
-Please be patient, and do _not_ send university-related emails to other addresses.
+  Please be patient, and _do not_ send university-related emails to other addresses.

-**... not in one of the above categories?**
+Are you interested in something not covered by the categories above?
 : It is unlikely
-  that I will respond.
-My time is finite, and every email I respond to chips away at time that I have for people and projects that matter to me.
+  that I will respond to emails on other topics.
+My time is finite, and every email I respond to chips away at time that I have for the people and projects that matter to me.